What it is

 instructions file and use [SKILLS_DIR] for commands.
 Let's get started."

-Store this configuration:
+Store this configuration: INSTRUCTIONS_FILE, SKILLS_DIR and format,

 IMPORTANT RULES FOR THE ENTIRE BUILD: